inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 “Buildings Affected by each Hazard Zone” .
 This layer will show you which buildings are affected for each hazard zone.
 There will be three new colours of building generated from |project_name| (green, orange, and red).

-The red buildings mean these buildings are located in a Low Risk Zone (Risk Zone 1), the green buildings mean these buildings are located in an Intermediate Risk Zone (Risk Zone 2) and blue buildings are considered situated in a High Risk Zone (Risk Zone 3) of Sinabung Volcano.
+The blood orange buildings mean these buildings are located in a Low Risk Zone (Risk Zone 1), the red buildings mean these buildings are located in an Intermediate Risk Zone (Risk Zone 2) and dark red buildings are considered situated in a High Risk Zone (Risk Zone 3) of Sinabung Volcano.

 .. image:: /static/training/socialisation/other_hazard_23.*
    :align: center